The Keys to Setting Your Home Inspection Business up for Success

 At the risk of raining on your parade, you should know that, according to March 2020 data from the Bureau of Labor Statistics, about 20% of businesses failed within their first year, and only 50% made it to their fifth anniversary.

 And there’s some evidence that the odds could be even slightly worse for home inspection businesses.
-One trainer found that, one year after students completed their coursework, about 60% were not in business.
+One trainer found that one year after students completed their coursework, about 60% were not in business.
 They either closed up shop or never got started in the first place.

 Why is it so difficult to succeed as a home inspector?
 Part of the problem may be that home inspectors are very good at their work but not that great at running a business.
 You can know absolutely everything there is to know about electrical panels and floor joists, but without a basic grasp of certain business fundamentals, you could find yourself underwater quickly.

-So let’s fix that.
+So, let’s fix that.
 Here’s what you need to know about making smart business decisions right out of the gate to get your home inspection company on solid footing.

 Have an income backup plan

 In the meantime, you’ll still need to pay your rent and eat.
-So what’s your plan for income while your business ramps up?
+So, what’s your plan for income while your business ramps up?

 There are a few ways to make sure you have enough cash to live on at first.
-First, you can use your savings as a cushion, dipping into this cash to make up for lack of profits in the early months and years of your business.
-Ideally, this means pulling from mad money you have stashed somewhere and not your retirement savings, which you’ll need for the future.
+First, you can use your savings as a cushion, dipping into this cash to make up for the lack of profits in the early months and years of your business.
+Ideally, this means pulling from the money you have stashed somewhere and not your retirement savings, which you’ll need for the future.
 In general, you should have at least a year’s worth of living expenses available to be safe and give yourself time to make a real go of your new venture.

 If you don’t have adequate savings to see you through, you could build your home inspection business as a side venture while staying in your regular job to guarantee income.
-This will require flexibility with your schedule and a willingness to work long hours at first, but it’s also a smart way to test the waters before diving into your new business head first.
-If you have a supportive spouse or partner, you may have more leeway to cut back on your old job while relying on their income to see you through as well.
+This will require flexibility with your schedule and a willingness to work long hours first, but it’s also a smart way to test the waters before diving into your new business head first.
+If you have a supportive spouse or partner, you may have more leeway to cut back on your old job while relying on their income to see you through.

 Know how to fund startup costs